advertisement

 - Bud, Not Buddy - quizzes on similes & metaphors Matching | Flashcards | Concentration

-- Chasing Metaphors - students explore the figurative language of metaphors by turning a series of objects, concepts, events, or characters into metaphors, first in written form and then by creating a video with images, text, and sound [Quick Time required] [This expired page is from the Internet Archive known as the Wayback Machine.]
+- Chasing Metaphors - students explore the figurative language of metaphors by turning a series of objects, concepts, events, or characters into metaphors, first in written form and then by creating a video with images, text, and sound [Quick Time required] [This expired link is available through the Wayback Machine Internet Archive.
+If the page doesn't load quickly click on Impatient? at the bottom right of the page.]

 - Do you know your metaphors? - drag words to make a metaphor